DavidGcastro/Reach/README.md

 ### How I used Redux

-When the user enters their name, picks a difficulty and clicks the button, I fire an event to keep track of the name, and then another event (that used Redux Thunk) to deal with my API call, passing in the difficulty parameter, once the API responded, I turn the string of words into an array, and picke a word at a random index.
+When the user enters their name, picks a difficulty and clicks the button, I fire an event to keep track of the name, and then another event (that used Redux Thunk) to deal with my API call, passing in the difficulty parameter, once the API responded, I turn the string of words into an array, and pick a word at a random index.
 I set this as the chosen word in my reducer.

 I connected both the GameStart and StickFigure component to the store.
+GameStart compares the current guess with the chosen word that is in my redux store.
 The StickFigure component listens for incorrect guesses, and the stick figure body parts will change from display: none, to block depending on the number of guesses.

 In the GameStart component, I dispatch an action that increments total guesses, and another that keeps track of incorrect guesses.

-If the player wins, I send a post request to my api I created, that adds the player name, and the total guesses to my database.
+If the player wins, I send a post request to /api/highscores that adds the player name, and the total guesses to my database.
 Again, all this data comes from my redux store.

 If the number of guesses reaches 6 the player is directed to the GameLoser component where they can try again.